PricingBlogTerms of ServicePrivacy PolicyRefund PolicyContact

 Formatting your descriptions for readability

-Do not write a single block paragraph.
-A hybrid format works best: one short sentence establishing context, followed by two or three tight bullet points highlighting your specific actions and outcomes.
+If you choose to write in a bulleted or structured format instead of a single paragraph block, a hybrid format works best: one short sentence establishing context, followed by two or three tight bullet points highlighting your specific actions and outcomes.

 What wasted space looks like

-This tells the reader nothing about the applicant’s specific impact.
-It relies on vague statements and ends with a meaningless reflection.
+This tells the reader nothing about the applicant’s specific contributions or quantitative achievements.
+It relies on passive descriptions and ends with a generic, uninformative reflection.

 What optimized space looks like